This question often confuses people new to the world of professional acting.

 A Talent Agent works for the performer to get them modeling or acting work.
 Your agent’s job is to market you to potential clients, such as directors, producers, photographers, ad agencies, and sometimes the actual company who is paying for the commercial.
 Agents typically get a 10%-20% cut of the actor’s pay for a job.

 You should NEVER pay to see a Casting Director.
 If anyone asks you to pay for an audition, RUN!
 Sometimes Casting Directors offer acting workshops, these can be very helpful, especially to new actors.
 But if a Casting Director demands payment for an audition, turn them down.

-In Kansas City the best Casting Director is Heather Laird of Wright/Laird Casting.
+In Kansas City the most promient Casting Director is Heather Laird of Wright/Laird Casting.
 She has over 30 years experience and has cast movies starring Jennifer Lawrence, Glenn Close, Gary Sinese and Reese Witherspoon.
 We have worked with Heather countless times and find that she is a true professional.
 To check out her on camera acting classes go to www.wrightlairdcasting.com.